Strawberry-Software-Industries/SecureCloud/README.md

 **Raspberry Pi 3 Modell B+:** Good performance, but I recommend the RPi 4 with 2 GB RAM **Raspberry Pi Zero W:** Performance is a bit poor, there can be internet lags or CPU lags from time to time.
 **Raspberry Pi Zero 2 W:** Good performance for a mini Home Server!

-## Information about the program code
-SecureCloud was programmed in the Python programming language and the Flask framework was used.
-Material Design Lite ([getmdl.io](https://getmdl.io)) was used for the web design.
-All rights for the icons belong to Google.